Erlang-Enclave-Thesis/graphene-erlang/README.md

 Graphene SGX and for easier getting help from the Graphene developers in making Erlang run in Graphene SGX.

+## Prerequisites
+Ubuntu 18.04

+SGX driver installed (we use the DCAP version)

 ## Building
 Regular build:
 ```